 - a request to apply a payroll tax reduction

-The employee supplies these data, either on paper or in a digital format, provided with a date and a signature using the model for entering the data of the income tax and national insurance contributions: ‘Model Statement of data for payroll taxes’.
-However, you or your employee is allowed to use their own model containing the data set out above.
-It is also sufficient to submit a copy of a valid proof of identity together with all the aforementioned data (including the request to apply the tax credit, if the employee wishes to apply it, as well as a signature and a date).
+The employee supplies these data, either on paper or in a digital format, provided with a date and a signature.
+To supply the data, the employee can use the ‘Model Statement of data for payroll taxes’.
+However, you and your employee are allowed to use your own model containing the data set out above.
+It is also sufficient to submit a copy of a valid proof of identity together with all the aforementioned data (including the request to apply the payroll tax reduction, if the employee wants you to apply it, as well as a signature and a date).

 If you re-hire an employee, you do not need to ask the employee to resubmit all the payroll taxes details.
 However, this is subject to the condition that no changes have taken place in the intervening period.
 On re-entering your employment the employee will need to sign the earlier statement to confirm that the details are still correct.

-When you have not received the payroll taxes details from your employee before the first working day – or on the first working day when you employ the employee on his or her first working day – then you apply what is referred to as the anonymous rate.
+When you have not received the payroll taxes details from your employee before the first working day – or on the first working day when you employ the employee on their first working day – then you apply what is referred to as the anonymous rate.